Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Mathematical description

 \subsection{Upscaling}

-In this section, the upscaling procedure is carried out.
-First, the PDEs governing the homogenised domain ($\Omega_h$) are derived from the governing equations of the physical scale ($\Omega$) (provided in Section \ref{mathDescription}) and the expansion of the relative fields (provided in Section \ref{SecExpansion}).
-This is followed by establishing suitable cell problems whose solution provide the required parameters of the homogenised system of PDEs.
+In this section, the PDEs governing the homogenised domain ($\Omega_h$) are derived from the expanded governing equations.
+This is followed by establishing suitable cell problems whose solutions provide the required parameters of the homogenised system of PDEs.